dieuly/software_engineering_2014_template/3_use_cases.md

   </tr>
   <tr>
     <td><strong>Initial state:</strong></td>
     <td>1.
-Teachers or staff chose their location where they want the note to appear <br/>
+Teachers or staff chose their location where they want the note to appear. <br/>
-        2. Teachers or staff open the "Flying note" application in their mobile phones <br/>
+        2. Teachers or staff open the "Flying note" application in their mobile phones. <br/>
-        3. Log in by their own accounts</td>
+        3. Log in by their own accounts.</td>
   </tr>
   <tr>
     <td><strong>Normal flow:</strong></td>